-After the year (for Business Mentoring) or 6 months (for Startup Mentoring) has passed, you are welcome to register again.
+After your year of mentoring has passed, you are welcome to register again.
 The registration fees simply help cover the operational costs of the programmes we provide.

 You'll hear from your Mentor Coordinator once you've successfully been matched with a Mentor.
 Your new Mentor will then contact you within 10 working days to arrange a meet.
 Meeting times and locations will be chosen to suit both of you.

 This will be determined by you and your Mentor within your first 1-2 meetings.